mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

    Fetches all rows of a pending result set and returns a list of tuples.

-   If the cursor was created with option *namedTuple=True* the result will be a list of named tuples.
+   If the cursor was created with option *named_tuple=True* the result will be a list of named tuples.

 .. method:: fetchmany(size)